 Copy permalink to share

 Acetosa hastatula (Baldwin) Á. Löve.
-Wild Dock, Heartwing Dock.
-Phen: Mar-Jun (-Aug); Apr-Jun (-Aug).
-Hab: Glades, barrens, xeric sands; eastwards in fields (especially sandy fields or dunes in the Coastal Plain), roadsides, disturbed areas.
-Dist: E. MA, NY, IN, IL, MO, and KS, south to c. peninsular FL, TX, and NM.
+Common name: Wild Dock, Heartwing Dock.
+Phenology: Mar-Jun (-Aug); Apr-Jun (-Aug).
+Habitat: Glades, barren, xeric sands; eastwards in fields (especially sandy fields or dune in the Coastal Plain), roadsides, disturbed areas.
+Distribution: E. MA, NY, IN, IL, MO, and KS, south to c. peninsular FL, TX, and NM.
 The eastern part of the distribution seems to be strictly or mostly in altered habitats, suggesting the possibility that the eastern extent (east of the Mississippi River) of the distribution is adventive.

 Origin/Endemic status: Native